Pre-conference on research related to Nordic journalism education

 The NordJour Conference for Nordic journalism teachers will organize a one-day online pre-conference focusing on research on journalism education and pedagogical issues of journalism.
 The pre-conference is directed to teachers with an ambition to conduct research, and to researchers with an interest in journalism education in the Nordic context.
 The pre-conference will be hold on 28th September 2022 at 9:15–15:00 (Scandinavian time) on Zoom.
 The working language of the pre-conference is English.

-9:30–10:00 The Future of Journalism Education in the World and in the Nordic Countries (Nico Drok, University of Windesheim)
+9:30–10:00 The future of journalism education in the world and in the Nordic countries – findings from a global survey on journalism educators (Nico Drok, University of Windesheim) // slides

-13:00–14:30 Workshops in small groups (Maarit Jaakkola, Hilde Kristin Dahlstrøm, Gunhild Ring Olsen) – link to the notepad
+13:15–14:30 Workshops in small groups (Hilde Kristin Dahlstrøm, Gunhild Ring Olsen, Maarit Jaakkola) – link to the notepad // Gunhild’s slides (TBA) // Maarit’s slides

 14:30–15:00 Wrap-up and closing words